 To make up for my previous failings I decided to get a bit "arty" with the design.
-I painted a heart with an arrow going through it to symbolise not only my love for my dinner guest, but also my dedication to making these recipes as appetising as I physically could, while also vaguely adhering to the instructions.
+I painted a heart with an arrow going through it to symbolize not only my love for my dinner guest, but also my dedication to making these recipes as appetizing as I physically could, while also vaguely adhering to the instructions.

 Me: What did you think of that Shredded Wheat with sausage meat and onions stuffed inside it?